North Korea test-fires ICBM with range to strike entire US

 Choe didn’t describe what steps North Korea could take but said that “the U.S. will be well aware that it is gambling, for which it will certainly regret.”

-North Korea sees the U.S. military presence in the region as proof of American hostility.
+North Korea sees the U.S. military presence in South Korea and Japan as proof of American hostility.
 It has said its recent series of weapons launches were a response to what it called provocative military drills between the United States and South Korea.

 There have been concerns that North Korea might conduct its first nuclear test in five years as its next major step in strengthening its military capability against the United States and its allies.